David Peralta Player Props: Dodgers vs. White Sox

 David Peralta At The Plate

-- Peralta is batting .262 with seven doubles, a triple, three home runs and seven walks.
+- Peralta has seven doubles, a triple, four home runs and seven walks while batting .265.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.